mstocco/mariostoc.co/content/traininglog/20210516-ironman2021-15weeksout.md

 Despite the added stress from work and an ongoing bathroom renovation, I am feeling some fitness improvements.
 The goal this week is to stay the course.

 ## SUMMARY
-I feel I like was **GETTING IT DONE**
+I feel I like was **FINDING A WAY**

 This was a **12.5 hour week** that started with a run on tired legs, feature a ride over the top of _Munn Road_, followed by another run on tired legs.
-I felt it in the pool too but I pushed through every time and got the work done.
+I felt it in the pool too but I pushed through every workout and got the work done.

 Work and the renovation compounded the stress but that life component was handled well too.
-The answer was more sleep.
+The answer was **more sleep**.

+Weather was still unseasonally cooler this week.

 ![This is near the start of the creek as it makes its way to the ocean 8 kilometres from here.](/assets/jpg/IMG_3238-977x550.jpeg Colquitz Creek, Elk Beaver Lake Regional Park)
 ## SUNDAY MAY 16 ☀️